kimwalisch/primecount/README.md

 GCC 4.8.

 ### Build instructions (Unix-like OSes)
-To build primecount you need to have installed a C++ compiler and GNU make. primecount depends on the author's primesieve library, download it from http://primesieve.org/downloads.
+To build primecount you need to have installed a C++ compiler and GNU make. primecount depends on the author's primesieve library, download the latest version from http://primesieve.org/downloads.
 Then build and install primesieve using:
 ```sh
 $ ./configure --prefix=/usr
 $ make